RammasEchor/RammasEchor.github.io/Week_Pages/Week4_April.md

 ## Quantum Machine Learning

 I think this is the most complex video from the weekly assignments.
 To convert machine learning algorithms to it's quantum machine learning algorithms counterparts, we may map each operation that has to do with vectors, with matrices, with linear transformations, because we know how to do those things at the quantum mechanical level.
 And this enables us to represent information as qbits, and each qbit is in a superposition; this means that is in all states at once.
-The speed up is that quantum computers can do a lot of operations at the same time; they can manipulate cˆ2ˆn using only n qbits.
+The speed up is that quantum computers can do a lot of operations at the same time; they can manipulate cˆ2ˆ*n* using only *n* qbits.
 This is what makes this algorithms much more better in quantum computers: the speed up.

 ## Why each one of us should have our own black box?